-Note: Packages Required for Inspecting Your Images
+Solution Note: Packages Required for Inspecting Your Images

-To inspect images and provide the package and product list of a container to the SUSE Manager{webui} you are required to install python and python-xml within the container.
+To inspect images and provide the package and product list of a container to the Uyuni Web UI you will need to install python and python-xml within the container.
 If these packages remain uninstalled, your images will still build, but the package and product list will be unavailable from the Web UI.

-8.2.6 Building an Image
+Building an Image 8.2.6